JaskirtKaler/Medbuzz/README.md

 ### Download

-1. Navigate to where you want to save the project, open your terminal there and enter the following:
+1. Navigate to where you want to save the project, open your terminal there, and enter the following:

 ```Bash
 Git clone https://github.com/JaskirtKaler/Medbuzz.git